 In brief, you give AsciiDoc source to Asciidoctor and it gives you a result you can publish.

 When we talk about Asciidoctor in this section, we are talking about the core processor and built-in converters.
-Asciidoctor also has an ecosystem of extensions, converters, build plugins, and tools to help you author and publish AsciiDoc.
+Asciidoctor also has an ecosystem of extensions, converters, build plugins, and tools to help you author and publish content written in AsciiDoc.
 You can find the documentation for these projects elsewhere on this site or in the Asciidoctor organization on GitHub.

 Thanks to AsciidoctorJ, Asciidoctor can be used in any program that runs on a Java Virtual Machine (JVM).
 Under the covers, AsciidoctorJ uses JRuby to run Asciidoctor, but this is hidden behind a Java API.
 AsciidoctorJ even provides an alternate CLI, which means you can get the full Asciidoctor experience with only a Java runtime.
 Building atop AsciidoctorJ, there are also plugins that integrate Asciidoctor into Apache Maven, Gradle, or Javadoc builds.